torstenboettjer/sandbox/README.md

 curl -L https://raw.githubusercontent.com/hcops/sandbox/main/setup | sh -s -- <x86_64-linux or aarch64-linux>
 ```

-The default toolset is defined in the [home.nix](./home.nix) file under packages.
-Beside the development tools it also sets up direnv and devenv.sh.
-Independent from the application layer, the system layer is defined in the [flake.nix](./flake.nix).
-Flakes are still classified as experimental feature in Nix, a respective flag is appended to `/etc/nix/nix.conf`.
-It should be mentioned that there are others options defining a standardized set of tools and services, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.
-Storing declaration files in one repository together with the application code fosters the development of consistent blueprints that provide similar advantages like immutable infrastructure without introducing the same limitations.
+The default toolset is defined in the [home.nix](./home.nix) file under *home.packages*.
+Beside the development tools it triggers the deployment of the downstream tools direnv and devenv.sh.
+The system layer is defined independent from the application layer, in [flake.nix](./flake.nix).
+This allows to run the same configuration on different host systems.
+Flakes are still classified as experimental feature, a respective flag is appended to `/etc/nix/nix.conf`.
+It should be mentioned that there are alternatives to define a default set of tools and services in nix, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.

 ### Platform Components